 Reverend Lacey Brown, Senior Pastor

 The Reverend Lacey Brown joined Community United Church of Christ as our Senior Minister on May 10, 2020.
 She is a leader who looks to empower those around her.
 She understands the Christian faith to be a journey of discovery and evolution.
-Following “the way” of Jesus is both challenging and rewarding and we offer support to one another along the way.
+We were created to experience community, find joy in one another, and partner with the Holy Spirit to build the Kingdom of God.
 Under her attentive leadership, our church is growing together in God’s love.

 Pastor Lacey was raised in Ft Myers, FL.
 She earned her B.A. in philosophy and religion from Flagler College and her Master of Divinity from Columbia Theological Seminary (CTS).
 She was ordained on October 19, 2014, at Central Congregational UCC in Atlanta, GA.
 Currently, she is working toward graduation with a Doctor of Ministry degree from CTS.